 Home to Endangered Blind Cavefish, Bristly Cave Crayfish, the Arkansas Darter and Grotto Salamanders

-Over 100 years ago, a visiting botanist named Ruth Hoppin found blind cave fish and blind crayfish in the entrance passage of Sarcoxie, a small cave.
+Over 100 years ago, a visiting botanist named Ruth Hoppin found blind cave fish and blind crayfish in the entrance passage of Sarcoxie Cave and Spring.
 Despite the long ago discovery, very little was known about the cave until recent years, when the Missouri Caves & Karst Conservancy (MCKC) became involved in the acquisition, protection and study of the cave.

 MCKC – ORLT Cave Management Partnership